Outdoor Research Ferrosi Pants

 Not only does the material increase the pant’s breathability, but it should also help keep you warm and comfortable.
 It should be supple and soft enough to not cause painful chafing (like rougher jeans will), but tough enough to deal with the rigors of the trail.

-Altogether, outdoor pants are generally more abrasion-resistant and are often made with ripstop fabrics that are less vulnerable to tearing or punctures than standard city-wear models of pant.
+Altogether, outdoor pants are generally more abrasion-resistant and are often made with ripstop fabrics that are less vulnerable to tearing or punctures than standard city-wear models of pants.

 Water-resistance is another difference.
 Some companies treat their fabric to give it slightly better water-resistance in wet weather.
 Don’t expect this to keep you completely dry, but it can help fend off a drizzle or moisture from heavy fog.